scalar-labs/scalardb/docs/backup-restore.md

 Cassy is also integrated with `scalar-admin` so it can issue a pause request to the application of a Cassandra cluster.
 Please see [the doc](https://github.com/scalar-labs/cassy/blob/master/docs/getting-started.md#take-cluster-wide-consistent-backups) for more details.

-##### Cosmos DB
+**Cosmos DB**

 You must create a Cosmos DB account with a Continuous backup policy to create point-in-time recovery (PITR).
 Please follow the [General strategy to create a transactionally-consistent backup](#general-strategy-to-create-a-transactionally-consistent-backup) section to create a backup.

-##### DynamoDB
+**DynamoDB**

 You must create tables with point-in-time recovery (PITR) and autoscaling in DynamoDB, scalardb schema Loader enables PITR and autoscaling by default.
 Please follow the [General strategy to create a transactionally-consistent backup](#general-strategy-to-create-a-transactionally-consistent-backup) section to create a backup.

 ## Restore Backup

-This section shows how to restore transactionally-consistent backup for Scalar DL.
+This section shows how to restore transactionally-consistent backup.
 You must restore Scalar Ledger and Auditor tables with the same restore point if you use Ledger and Auditor.

-### JDBC Databases
+### JDBC databases

 You can restore the backup with your favorite way for JDBC databases.
 You can use `mysql` command in MySQL and `psql` command in PostgreSQL to achieve that.